SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ### Check in file

-Checks in a checked out file in a document library, which makes the version of the document available to others.
+Checks in a checked-out file in a document library, which makes the version of the document available to others.

 ### Check out file